MANDARAPURAVITEJA/Python-Basics-Advanced/README.md

 # Python-Basics-Advanced
-python Basic and Advanced Assignment questions and answers
+Python Basic and Advanced Questions and Answers